England vs Brazil: Questions still to be answered as Three Lions' preparations for Euro 2024 continue

 England’s final 23-player squad has to be confirmed by Sunday June 8.
 The tournament starts on Friday June 14 with England’s first game in Germany against Serbia on Saturday June 15.

-Saka's withdrawal is likely to result in Phil Foden starting on the right wing, but should also present Jarrod Bowen, Cole Palmer and Anthony Gordon, current outsiders to make the squad, with an opportunity to impress.
+Saka's withdrawal is likely to result in Phil Foden starting on the right wing, but should also present Jarrod Bowen and Anthony Gordon, current outsiders to make the squad, with an opportunity to impress.

 The same applies to Jarrad Branthwaite and Joe Gomez as well as Manchester United youngster Kobbie Mainoo following his late call-up.